-Year 6 experience time away from school on residential.
-The children access outdoor activities and an overnight stay.
+School Trips - Pupils go on at least 1 school trip per year, and in Years 6 and Year 6 experience time away from school on residential.
+The children access outdoor activities and overnight stays.

-As well as this, the school offers different enrichment activities that does change over the year including: Yoga, Street Dance, Arts Club, Football and Multi-Skills.
+As well as this, the school offers different enrichment activities that changes over the year including: Gymnastics, Arts Club, Football and Multi-Skills.

 A daily literacy lesson is taught across the school using The National Curriculum as a guide for planning.